 An operation that misses the cache consumes almost one hundred and forty nanoseconds, or more than two hundred clock cycles.
 A CAS operation, which must look at the old value of the variable as well as store a new value, consumes over three hundred nanoseconds, or more than five hundred clock cycles.
 Think about this a bit.
 In the time required to do one CAS operation, the CPU could have executed more than five hundred normal instructions.
-This should demonstrate the limitations of fine-grained locking.
+This should demonstrate the limitations not only of fine-grained locking, but of any other synchronization mechanism relying on fine-grained global agreement.